26th May 2021

 Why is COP26 so important?

 John Kerry, the US climate envoy, has described COP26 as, “The last best chance“, for avoiding runaway climate change.
 However, this is not the first time a COP summit has been described in this manner.
+In an interview with The Guardian in October 2021, with just three weeks until COP26, John Kerry felt that there would be some positive news at the conference and that it could be a big leap forward in the climate fight.
 Alok Sharma, the COP President, said that COP26 is, “The last hope of keeping 1.5C alive”.

 COP26 will try to reach agreement on the ‘Paris Rulebook’.
 This playbook will lay out how the 2015 Paris Agreement will be implemented.
 In addition, COP26 aims to resolve outstanding issues from the previous COP25 conference which took place in Madrid in 2019, and will encompass all other essential negotiating points from the past two years.